-Although I started off 2014 with the plan to blog more about my beloved industry, soon I found myself lacking the time to do so on regular basis.
+Although I started off 2014 with the plan to blog more about my beloved industry, soon I found myself lacking time to do so regularly.
 When I look now at Google Analytics and the numbers it provides, clearly there seems to be no particular time pattern in creating content on borislavkiprin.com.
-A few posts have received quite an attention provided by search engine references and the proactive thirst for knowledge.
-The others, as blogging goes, are almost immediately forgotten and no more interest shown to them after the day they were published.
+A few posts have received attention from search engine references and the proactive thirst for knowledge.
+As blogging goes, the others are almost immediately forgotten, and no more interest was shown to them after the day they were published.

-Last January I scribbled down some of the reasons people favorite or retweet a tweet.
-By all means the list is not complete, but not a day passes by without this particular blog post being read at least two times.
-Apparently I am not the only person in the World Wide Web who is interested in what prompts twitter users to engage with a status update.
+Last January, I scribbled down some of the reasons people favourite or retweet a tweet.
+By all means, the list is not complete, but not a day passes by without this particular blog post is read at least two times.
+Apparently, I am not the only person in the World Wide Web interested in what prompts Twitter users to engage with a status update.

 What I have asked myself over and over again is whether some of my peers in the digital marketing industry go beyond the eye-catching and sensational tweet crafting and analyze the engagement their tweets receive.
-Of course, it would be madness to think that highly engaging accounts present and opportunity to dig deeper than the overall interpretation, but influencers can be defined, spotted and analyzed.
-And since the latter are the juice of any campaign, it might be a good idea to get to know what makes them favorite or retweet your tweet.
+Of course, it would be madness to think that highly engaging accounts present an opportunity to dig deeper than the overall interpretation, but influencers can be defined, spotted and analyzed.
+And since the latter is the juice of any campaign, it might be a good idea to know what makes them favourite or retweet your tweet.
 Or do you think otherwise?

-By now everyone who have ever been on Facebook would be in the opinion that the Berne Convention is most know to men international treaty.
-I still gaps for air and see smoke coming out of ears every time when Facebook changes its Privacy Terms and see the floods of Berne mentions.
+By now, everyone who has ever been on Facebook would believe that the Berne Convention is most know to men international treaty.
+I still gasp for air and see smoke coming out of ears whenever Facebook changes its Privacy Terms and see the floods of Berne mentions.
 I am sure that when the Berne Convention for the Protection of Literary and Artistic Works was signed in 1886 at least half of the signing parties hated Mark Zuckerberg’s in their guts.
 Why wouldn’t they?
 It is a perfectly natural thing, as Jim’s father said many times in American Pie.

-If you were on Twitter in 2014, you would have noticed quite big design and algorithm changes.
+If you were on Twitter in 2014, you would have noticed the quite big design and algorithm changes.
 You probably were one of the people who wanted to say something about the Berne Convention there, but you had the sense it was not applicable.
-Instead, you tweeted about your disappointment and probably mentioned some of the female family members of the designers in Twitter’s team.
+Instead, you tweeted about your disappointment and probably mentioned some of the designers’ female family members in Twitter’s team.

 This is all for 2014 from me hear.
-Have wonderful holidays and great start of the new 2015!
-In the mean time if you wish to share your opinion or simply follow/unfollow me on any of the social networks mentioned above, go ahead!
+Have wonderful holidays and a great start of the new 2015!
+In the meantime, if you wish to share your opinion or simply follow/unfollow me on any of the social networks mentioned above, go ahead!